skybert/skybert-net/src/craftsmanship/insert-spaces-in-stead-of-tabs.md

 example), you should be able to do:

      $ find . -name "*.java" | while read f; do (cat $f | sed 's/\t/  /g' > $f.spaces ; mv $f.spaces $f); done

+## Becoming more aware of the whitespace

+### Emacs
+You can easily turn on and off the display of whitespace with:

+    M-x whitespace-mode

+### IntelliJ IDEA